-DSS Faculty Toolkit
+DSS Faculty Resources

 Disability Support Services (DSS) informs faculty members through an introductory letter that a student with a disability will be in their class.
 The student delivers the letter to his or her instructor(s) at the beginning of the semester.
 For online classes, DSS emails the faculty member the letter to their Seminole State account.